Subwatershed Master Plans

-BBWARM is completing subwatershed master plans for developed subbasins within the BBWARM district.
+BBWARM has completed subwatershed master plans for developed subbasins within the BBWARM district.
 This planning effort began in 2011 with EPA grant funding for the first plan and includes:

 Each plan provides detailed information on stormwater facilities and stormwater flows within designated subbasins.
 The planning process includes a capital project scoring criteria used to prioritize projects for BBWARM's six-year capital plan and Whatcom County's Water Resources Improvement Program.
-Once complete, each subwatershed master plan will be considered by Whatcom County Council as an amendment to the 2006 Birch Bay Comprehensive Stormwater Plan.
+Each subwatershed master plan is considered by Whatcom County Council as an amendment to the 2006 Birch Bay Comprehensive Stormwater Plan.

 Whatcom County Public Works employee Andrew Tischleder inspects a catch basin for the stormwater facility inspection and inventory.